wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-threat-protection-capabilities-of-microsoft-365/includes/4-understand-security-posture.md

 For more information, read [Microsoft Secure Score](https://docs.microsoft.com/microsoft-365/security/mtp/microsoft-secure-score-preview?view=o365-worldwide)

-Follow the steps below to navigate through the Microsoft 365 security center, using a free trial tenant:

 ## Walkthrough
+Follow the steps below to navigate through the Microsoft 365 security center, using a free trial tenant.

 ### Task 1: Sign in to the tenant